ShynarZhakan/Saturday/file1.md

-kdmslkvmlrsmf;lc;amc
+kdmslkvmlrsmf;ldls;ck;z/lszc;zz

-this is my firrst work task
+this is my firrst programm with something new